-We boarded a flight no CZ6402, China Southern Airline from Chengdu airport and cost me about MYR580 (usd186) for 2 person.
 China Southern Airlines Co., Ltd., a proud member of SkyTeam, is directly affiliated with China Southern Air Holding Company, specializing in air transportation services.
 China Southern Airlines operates the largest fleet, most developed route network and largest passenger capacity of any airline in The People’s Republic of China.
+Overall experience it was good, there’s light meal served onboard and allowance 15 kg luggage was given in the fare.

-Departed at 8:40am then arrived at 9:55am.
-From Xi’an Airport we took a airport shuttle bus to the Xi’an city wall.
-Fare per person is CNY25 one-way and journey is about 1 hour.
-My stay in Xi’an was Xiangzimen Youth Hostel which is very near to the south gate.
-The south gate, Yongning, is the most beautifully decorated one.
+Once landed in Xi’an International Airport, we took an airport shuttle bus to Xi’an city wall.
+Fare per person was CNY25 one-way and travel time was about 1 hour.
+Our stay in Xi’an was Xiangzimen Youth Hostel which is very near to the south gate.
+The south gate Yongning, is the most beautifully decorated one.
 It is very near to the Bell Tower, center of the city.
-3 nights stay cost us CNY420.00 (about MYR198).
+Our 3 nights stay cost us CNY420.00 (about MYR198).
+We booked in advance via Booking.com prior to arrival.

 Xiangzimen Youth Hostel offers Oriental-style dormitory and private rooms, as well as free WiFi in all areas.
-It is only steps from Xi’an City Wall and Antique Street.
+It is only walking distance from Xi’an City Wall and Antique Street.
 Muslim Street is about 10 minutes’ walk away.
 I didn’t manage to get some photos of the surrounding hotel because of renovation work in progress during my stay.
-I should say this is very nice hotel with a friendly host.
-I shall come back next time!.
+I should say this is very nice hostel with a friendly host.
+They are not only offer dormitory room, they also has private room with cheapest rate.

 It’s an amazing experienced to see the most significant archeological excavations of the 20th century.
 The Terracotta Army is a sensational archeological find of all times.
 It has put Xian on the map for visitors.
 It was listed by UNESCO in 1987 as one of the world cultural heritages.
 Checked!.